starfi5h/DSP_Mod_Support/NebulaCompatibilityAssist/README.md

 - Fix error on host when client put a storage chest on a logisitics distributor on remote planets.
 - Fix infinite tech level desync in client.
 - Fix that rock destroy on remote planet show effects on local planet.
 - Fix trash warning.
-To remove the corrupted trash warnings, click Erase All Litter button. (new)
+To remove the corrupted trash warnings, click Erase All Litter button.
-- Fix sometimes sorters connection desync when players are on different planets. (new)
+- Fix sometimes sorters connection desync when players are on different planets.
+- (new) Hide server ip and port in status window during login & reconnect.
+- (new) Show the diff count of local & remote mod list in chat when client login.

 [Spreadsheet for Nebula compatible mods list](https://docs.google.com/spreadsheets/d/193h6sISVHSN_CX4N4XAm03pQYxNl-UfuN468o5ris1s)
 This mod tries to patch some mods to make them work better in Nebula Multiplayer Mod.
 DSP Belt Reverse Direction, MoreMegaStructure are required to install on both client and host.